 The Lichfield Foodbank collection centre is based in the grounds of the Academy; this enables learners to identify and sort foods in the classroom, deliver dated foods to the Foodbank, to record sell-by dates and weights within the collection centre itself and to package collections of food packs ready for families.
 In addition, learners support the Foodbank by taking part in the collection of foods and donations in local supermarkets.

-Towards Independence learners have recently become an Interact group, supported by Tamworth Rotary.
-The Interactees - Saxfieldians have an elected President, Vice President, Treasurer and Secretary.
+Towards Independence learners are an Interact group, supported by Tamworth Rotary.
+The Interactees - 'Saxfieldians' have an elected President, Vice President, Treasurer and Secretary.
 The Saxfieldians have established their community based projects as part of their criteria and these are; The Lichfield Foodbank, SANDS, St John's Hospital and their overseas project Aqua Box.

 It is imperative that we support our young people to understand that the community is theirs and that they have a very important contribution to make to it.